rozanski/bcs_spa14/README.md

 which has been sent to your mobile phone.

 This is all part of the Dropbox login process, not the OAuth protocol.

+Once you have authorised with Dropbox, the access token is saved to a file on disk and used in subsequent calls to Dropbox functions.

 ### De-Authorising with Dropbox
 To de-authorise with Dropbox, runt the command or select the option to delete the access token file.